Renzix/Lectures/git/git-intermediate.md

     git diff master myFeature # difference between 2 branches git diff 8468208 master # difference between master and a specific commit git diff 8468208 b2430a4 # difference between 2 git commits

+# Gitignore

+You can force git to ignore files with the .gitignore file.
+This is very useful for misc stuff like binaries and editor/ide information.
+Most people commit their .gitignore so that others don&rsquo;t need to make their own.
+The file format is simply regex of the files to be ignored followed by a newline.

+# Next thing to learn

+After this will be destructive git commands which change your history not just add to it.
+Also cherry picking and bisecting.

 # Closing